Closing on tiny houses is different, but we have you covered!

 One thing with tiny houses that is similar to traditional residential real estate is that you want to be certain there are no liens or other claims against the property, so research needs to be completed.
 This is important whether there is land involved or not.
 If you have any questions about the processes involved with buying or selling tiny houses in Huntersville, North Carolina, don’t hesitate to contact us.

-At Ckezepis Law, PLLC, we can help if you are looking for tiny houses in Huntersville, Cornelius, Davidson, Charlotte, Mooresville, Denver, or Lake Norman, North Carolina.
+At Bright Law, PLLC, we can help if you are looking for tiny houses in Huntersville, Cornelius, Concord, Belmont, Waxhaw, Davidson, Charlotte, Mooresville, Denver, or Lake Norman, North Carolina.
 We serve Mecklenburg, Iredell, Cabarrus, Lincoln, Catawba, Gaston, Union, and Rowan Counties.